 Founders Will and Harriett Matthews chose the site for their Sanibel Island beachfront hotel at the curve the island’s natural C shape, making one of the best places to collect shells.
-As Sanibel Island is one of the largest shell locations in the world, having the hotel in the best location on the island makes it an ideal place to collect shells.
+As Sanibel Island is one of the largest shell locations in the world, having a hotel in the best location on the island makes it an ideal place to collect shells.

 Additionally, because of its 120+ year history, the Island Inn sits closer to the beach than many newer hotels built after beachfront regulations.

 The property size is over 10 acres, and you can feel how spacious it is.
-Most of it is open to expansive white sand grounds, and just short 2-minute walk to the beach.
+Most of it is open to expansive white sand grounds, and just a short 2-minute walk to the beach.

-Families would love having all this space for kids to roam and play, yet still be close to their room when it’s time to change or relax.
+Families would love having all this space for kids to roam and play, yet still, be close to their room when it’s time to change or relax.

-And speaking of the rooms, every room and cottage, and I do mean EVERY.
+And speaking of the rooms, every room, and cottage, and I do mean EVERY.
 SINGLE.
 ROOM. (with one exception) has an ocean view of the Sanibel Island beaches.
 I was able to take a tour and saw all types of rooms and their views.
 The exception is the Zeeryp Beach House, which I will go into below.

 As a family traveler, a kitchen is always a key feature when we travel and I’m happy to point out that when I say full-size kitchen, I mean it.
-A full-size refrigerator, oven, microwave and most importantly coffee makers.
+A full-size refrigerator, oven, microwave, and most importantly coffee makers.

 If you visit the interactive view of the Island Inn’s website, you’ll see where each style of room along with a detailed floor plan.
 This can be incredibly helpful if you’re planning a multi-family vacation.